Mrrm2/Comms-User-Guide/docs/gettingStarted.md

             It is always best practice to create a new folder for each project you work on.
 This will keep your projects organized and make it easier to find them later.

-2. After creating the folder, open Visual Studio Code and open the directory you just created.
+2. Open Visual Studio Code and open the directory you just created.
 To do this, click on the “File” tab in the top left corner of the screen and select “Open Folder”.
 Navigate to the directory you just created, select it and click the “Select Folder” button.
     <br />
     <br />
     <img src="/images/gettingStarted/openFolder.png" alt= "Open folder in Visual Studio Code" width="650px">
     <br />

-3. Once you’re inside the directory, open a new terminal instance in your Visual Studio Code by clicking on the “Terminal” tab in the top left of the screen and select “New Terminal”.
+3. Open a new terminal instance in your Visual Studio Code by clicking on the “Terminal” tab in the top left of the screen and select “New Terminal”.
 This will create a new terminal instance in the directory you are currently in.
     <br />
     <br />
     <img src="/images/gettingStarted/openTerminalVSCode.png" alt= "Open terminal in Visual Studio Code" width="650px">